-Cenovus has established policies and practices relating to the conduct of business in a safe, healthy, ethical, legal and environmentally, socially and fiscally responsible manner.
-Cenovus's commitment in these areas is reflected in two key policies, Cenovus's Code of Business Conduct & Ethics (the "Code") and Corporate Responsibility Policy (the "CR Policy").
-These policies apply to directors and all employees, as well as contractors and suppliers who conduct activities for, or on behalf of, Cenovus.
+Cenovus has established policies and standards relating to the conduct of business in a safe, healthy, ethical, legal and environmentally, socially and fiscally responsible manner.
+Cenovus's commitment in these areas is reflected in two key policies, the Code of Business Conduct & Ethics (the "Code") and the Corporate Responsibility Policy (the "CR Policy").
+These policies apply to our directors, officers and all employees, as well as contractors and suppliers who conduct activities for, or on behalf of, Cenovus.
 Individuals subject to both policies are accountable for applying them to their own conduct and work.
-Each employee and director is also asked to regularly review the policies to confirm they understand their individual responsibilities and that they conform to the requirements of both policies.
+Each employee, officer and director is also asked to regularly review the Code to confirm they understand their individual responsibilities and that they conform to the requirements of the Code.